Paul Posluszny: College career

 In 2005, Posluszny became the first junior captain for Penn State since Mike Reid and Steve Smear in 1968.
 He posted 116 tackles on the season, 14 for loss, and 4 sacks, including a 22-tackle game against Northwestern.
 He was named Big Ten Defensive Player-of-the-Week a record-breaking three consecutive times.
 He then joined LaVar Arrington as the second Penn State player to win both the Chuck Bednarik and Dick Butkus Awards as the College Defensive Player and Linebacker of the Year respectively, and was named as a member of the 2005 All-America Team.
 He helped lead the Penn State Nittany Lions to a win in the 2006 Orange Bowl against Florida State but left the game in the fourth quarter after partially tearing two ligaments in his knee; the injury did not require surgery.
 He subsequently announced that he planned to return to Penn State for his senior year of college, rather than declare himself eligible for the 2006 NFL draft, a decision which, a year later, was considered "a boon," with Posluszny completing the 2006 season with 116 tackles and a school-high career total 372 tackles.

 In 2006, he continued captaincy, along with Levi Brown.
 Jack Ham, former All-American Linebacker at Penn State, said that Posluszny was the greatest linebacker to ever play at Penn State.
 On November 4, 2006, he broke Greg Buttle's school record for tackles.
 Posluszny had 372 career tackles, with 116 of them coming during that season, including 9.5 tackles for loss, three sacks, and two forced fumbles.
 (The Penn State tackle record was surpassed shortly after by fellow linebacker Dan Connor.)
 Posluszny won the 2006 Chuck Bednarik Award to become only the second person (after Pat Fitzgerald) to win the award two times.
 Posluszny was also named a member of the 2006 All-America Team, the first Penn State linebacker to be a two-time Associated Press All-American.

 Posluszny graduated a semester early in December 2006 with a Bachelor of Science in finance and a 3.57 GPA.
 He is a two-time ESPN The Magazine Academic All-American and was named 2006 Academic All-American of the Year.
 He was also a finalist for the Draddy Trophy, which is presented to the nations' top student-athlete.

 Posluszny was inducted into the College Football Hall of Fame in 2024.

 Professional career

 Pre-draft

-Posluszny was graded high in the NFL Combine.
+Posluszny was graded high at the NFL Combine.